 Troubleshooting

 Symptoms first, fixes underneath.
-In most cases the Doctor page already knows what's wrong — check there before working through this list manually.
-If nothing here helps, export a support bundle from Diagnostics and open a feedback report.
+In most cases the Support page's Health checks tab already knows what's wrong — check there before working through this list manually.
+If nothing here helps, export a support bundle from the Support page's Diagnostics tab and open a feedback report.

 Microsoft: Smart App Control frequently asked questions